patrickkabwe/react-native-nitro-google-sso/README.md

 - Node 18.0.0 or higher

 > [!IMPORTANT]
-> To Support `Nitro Views` you need to install React Native version v0.78.0 or higher.
+> To use `Google Sign-In Button` you need to install React Native version v0.78.0 or higher.

 ## Installation